13ruce1337/13ruce1337.github.io/_posts/2014-04-26-jekyll-git-tutorial.md

   <img src='{{site.base}}/imgs/jekyll_logo.png' width='auto' height='auto'/>
 </div>

 Seeing as how [GitHub][GitHub] is free and amazing, I chose to host my page on it.
-[GitHub Pages(GH-Pages)][GH-Pages], allows you to generate a webpage using their free repository hosting.
+[GitHub Pages(GH-Pages)][GH-Pages] allows you to generate a webpage using Github's free repository hosting.
 This is a tutorial on how to get up and running on GH-Pages using [Jekyll][Jekyll].

 Tools
 ---